mkorovkin2/tandem-rep-mkorovkin/deprecated/description.md

 An approach was made to discard the lowest percentiles of pattern sizes; however, this did not yield any useful results as it only gave more power to points of high influence.

-<b>Misc. finding:</b> the mean copy number specific to the dataset, when excluding all
+<b>Finding note 1:</b> the mean copy number specific to the dataset, when excluding all
 copy numbers of 8, was found to be ```3.8```.
 Thus, theoretical gain/loss trend lines were computed by scaling the 0/0 homozygous genotype trend line.